 Students in international education are expected to become aware of social justice issues in education and to understand participatory and popular education approaches to education.
 Graduates should have developed an in-depth awareness of cultural differences; the ability to apply critical theory and pedagogy in both schools and communities in domestic and/or international settings; and practical skills in training, project development, research, and evaluation.

-Master’s programs of study are individually designed by the student in consultation with his/her faculty advisor.
+Master’s programs of study are individually designed by the student in consultation with their faculty advisor.
 Students are required to take two courses:

 |EDUC 733||Foundations in International Education||3|

 The remaining credits are elective courses taken within the international education concentration and across the College of Education or the university, according to the interests and needs of the student.
 The program of study typically takes four semesters to complete.
 Please see a course listing on the International Education Master's Online webpage, as most courses will be offered online for the 2021-2022 academic year.